hillaryychan/COMP3231/notes/05_Processes-and-Threads-Impl.md

 Threads are implemented by the kernel so

 * TCBs are stored in the kernel.
 A subset of information (related to execution context) is in a traditional PCB.
-The TCBs have PCBs associated with them; resources associated with the group of threads (the process)
+The TCBs have PCBs associated with them; resources are associated with the group of threads (the process)
-* thread management calls are implemented as system calls; e.g. create, wait,exit
+* thread management calls are implemented as system calls; e.g. create, wait, exit

 **Advantages**: